armilam/google-assistant-ruby/README.md

       assistant.conversation.state = "asking lucky number"

       assistant.ask(
-        prompt: "What is your lucky number?",
+        "What is your lucky number?",
-        no_input_prompt: ["What did you say your lucky number is?"]
+        ["What did you say your lucky number is?"]
       )
     elsif assistant.conversation.state == "asking lucky number"
       favorite_color = assistant.conversation.data["favorite_color"]